Data-Statiker/VIM-TREEMAP/README.md

 xml;readme.md;7

 To create a treemap do the following:
-1 Open this input file in VIM
+- Open this input file in VIM
   vim inputfile.txt
-2 Select the correct separator
+- Select the correct separator
-  Menu: Plugin->Treemap->Separator
+  Menu: Plugin-Treemap-Separator
-  In the example case use the separator "Semicolon ;" 3 Select your favourite output type
+  In the example case use the separator "Semicolon ;" (Or set the vraiable: :let g:tmSeparator = ";")
+- Select your favourite output type
-  Menu: Plugin->Treemap->Output Type
+  Menu: Plugin-Treemap-Output Type
-  see |treemap-configure-output| and |treemap-menu|
+  (Or set the vraiable: :let g:tmOutput = "VIM") see |treemap-configure-output| and |treemap-menu|
   The standard Output is "VIM <Textfile>"
-4 Start the treemap generation
+- Start the treemap generation
-  Menu: Plugin->Treemap->Run main()
+  Menu: Plugin-Treemap-Run main()
+  (Or run the function: :call treemap#main(g:tmOutput,g:tmSeparator) )

 Then a new tab opens.
 In case of the output type SVG you get the SVG/HTML Code in the new tab and in the other case (VIM) the treemap is drawn in the new tab